Updated April 16, 2025

 24. Spoofing (Spoof + -ing)

-The dissemination of email which is forged to appear as though it was sent by someone other than the actual source.
+The dissemination of an email which is forged to appear as though it was sent by someone other than the actual source.

 25. Webinar (Web + Seminar)